AkaKuro4Ever/NYT-bestsellers/README.md

 # NytBestsellers

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nyt_bestsellers`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the New York Times Bestsellers Ruby gem!
+In this gem, you will be able to find out the top 5 books from 5 genres on the NYT Bestsellers list, as shown on their homepage.
+Please enjoy yourself and have a great time.

 ## Installation